Malomalote/validate_DNINIE_dart/README.md

 # DNI or NIE validation in Dart
-A simple dart function to validate spanish DNI or NIE
+A simple dart function to validate spanish DNI or NIE.

 usage:
 ```dart